google/amss/README.md

 ## What is this R package for?

-This R package ('amss') is an open-source implementation of the Aggregate Marketing System Simulator developed at Google [1].
+This R package (`amss`) is an open-source implementation of the Aggregate Marketing System Simulator developed at Google [1].

 This package provides object classes, methods, and functions related to